grantzeng/back-in-blackout/src/notes/journal.md

 What I haven't figured out is:  1. how do I register them and 2. how do I get them to transmit 3.
 How do I remove the connection objects when not needed

 I've decided I'm just going to at least try to get all of task 1 done

+### 1:42PM
+The spec doesn't say anything about whether angles need ot be in degrees or radians, so I am deciding to store as radians.

+### 1:46PM
+Change of plan, it seems like in the front end and tests the angles inputted are in degrees